ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 ```

 #### `.Retry()`
-Allows you to configure the message handler chain to retry if the message handler fails (throws an exception).
+Retries calling the message handler if it fails (throws an exception).
 You specify the number of attempts (not retries).
 If all attempts fail, `Retry()` throws a `Serpent.Common.MessageBus.Exceptions.RetryFailedException` that contains the number of attempts, retry delay and a collection of all exceptions that was thrown.

 The exception delay starts after the invokation of an `exceptionFunc` or `exceptionAction`.
 You can use the exceptionFunc to wait a specific delay by setting `retryDelay` to TimeSpan.Zero and then awaiting `Task.Delay()`.